Opel Senator: Names and markets

-The Senator A and Monza were initially sold in the United Kingdom as the Vauxhall Royale (and Vauxhall Royale Coupé), because the Opel marque was not so well established, but they were also offered under their Opel names.
 The vehicle was also available in South Africa as the Chevrolet Senator until 1982, when it was rebadged as an Opel.
 The Chevrolet Senator was fitted with a locally built version of Chevrolet's 250 inline-six (4,093 cc), with 132 PS.
-The later South African Opel Senator received Australian-built, six-cylinder engines.
+The post-1982 South African Opel Senator received Australian-built, six-cylinder engines.
 In Serbia, the locally assembled Senator received the 2.5-litre six and was badged the "Opel Kikinda".

+The Senator and Rekord E were used as the base vehicle from which the Holden Commodore was developed for the Australian and New Zealand markets.
+The later VK Commodore was a hybrid between the two Opel cars, featuring the Senator's six-light glasshouse grafted onto the Rekord E derived shell.
+The Daewoo Royale did the reverse, utilizing the Opel Rekord E2 glasshouse combined with the Senator front, except for the Daewoo Royale Salon Super, which used the Senator bodyshell in its entirety (albeit with different taillights).
+Later models were heavily facelifted, modernizing their appearance and masking their Senator origins.

 Engines

 The engine range for the first phase of the model's life included the 2.8S and the newly developed 3.0E, which had 180 PS and 248 Nm with fuel injection.
-The three speed automatic transmission was Opel's own design introduced in 1969, and was manufactured in Opel's transmission plant in Strasbourg, it was modified to cope with the new and improved power outputs.
+The three-speed automatic transmission was Opel's own design introduced in 1969, and was manufactured in Opel's transmission plant in Strasbourg, it was modified to cope with the new and improved power outputs.

 Opel's own four speed manual transmission was not up to the job and they turned to transmission producer Getrag, who installed their 264 four speed manual gearbox in the early four cylinder Monzas.
 This was replaced by the five speed 240 for the 2.5 and 2.8 engines, and the 265 gearbox for the 3.0E.

-The straight-six engines were all of the Opel cam-in-head engine design, as used in the earlier Commodore models and originating from the 1.7 and 1.9 litre straight four engines first used in the 1966 Kadett and Rekord.
+The straight-six engines were all of the Opel cam-in-head engine design, as used in the earlier Commodore models and originating from the 1.7 and 1.9-litre straight four engines first used in the 1966 Kadett and Rekord.
 Opel would stick with the CIH engine design up until the 2.4 Frontera in 1993.

 With the 3.0 litre engine, the Monza was the fastest car Opel had built, capable of 215 km/h, and 0–100 km/h (0–62 mph) in 8.5 seconds.
 In June 1981, the fuel injected 2.5E engine also used in the smaller Commodore was added to the Senator/Monza lineup.
 With 136 PS it was very close to the now irrelevant 2.8 and its 140 PS, and the 2.8S was discontinued in 1982.